Exclusive: Airbus staff error led to fatal Mali copter crash - German official

 The two highly experienced pilots, subjected to enormous G-forces during the plunge, had no chance of correcting the stall, the official said, speaking on condition of anonymity due to the sensitivity of the matter.

-Writing by Thomas Escritt, Editing by Alexander Ratz and Mark Potter
+Writing by Thomas Escritt and Andrea Shalal, Editing by Mark Potter and Elaine Hardcastle